Estimation Of The Electrical Parameters Of Spinal Motoneurons Using Impedance Measurements

 Digital Object Identifier (DOI)

 Maltenfort, Mitchell G. and Hamm, Thomas M., "Estimation Of The Electrical Parameters Of Spinal Motoneurons Using Impedance Measurements" (2004).
-Neurobiology.
+Translational Neuroscience.
 83.